 Which Tog Rating is Right for You?

 Traditionally, we always choose our duvets based on the season.
 For the summer season, you can choose a 1-7 tog duvet, but the most popular choice is 4.5.
-This can help in preventing overheating during those long, hot summer nights.
+This can help prevent overheating during those long, hot summer nights.
 In Europe, they usually choose 10.5 tog duvets.
 This is a good option if you are sharing your bed with someone else since they can add to the warmth factor.

 Types of Duvets